Possession (linguistics): Possession verbs

 Since a dog is animate and a computer is not, different verbs are used.
 However some nouns in Georgian, such as car, are treated as animate even though they appear to refer to an inanimate object.

 Possession indicated by existential clauses

 In some languages, possession relationships are indicated by existential clauses.
 For example, in Russian, "I have a friend" can be expressed by the sentence у меня есть друг u menya yest drug, which literally means "at me there is a friend".
+The same is true of Hebrew, e.g. "I have a dog", יש לי כלב, yesh li kelev, which literally means "there is for me a dog".

 Latvian, Irish, Turkish and Uralic languages (such as Hungarian and Finnish) use an existential clause to assess a possession since the verb to have does not have that function in those languages.
 Japanese has the verb motsu meaning "to have" or "to hold", but in most circumstances, the existential verbs iru and aru are used instead (with the possessed as the verb's subject and the possessor as the sentence's topic: uchi wa imōto ga iru, "I have a younger sister", or more literally "as for my house, there is a younger sister").